Non-surgical weight loss: Your guide to the most effective options

 Losing weight depends on several factors working together.
 Here are some important things to consider:

-• Emotions and mental well-being: Emotional eating and stress can affect weight loss.
-Managing stress, addressing emotional factors, and finding healthy ways to cope is important [6].
+- Emotions and mental well-being: Emotional eating and stress can affect weight loss.
+Managing stress, addressing emotional factors, and finding healthy ways to cope are important [6].

 Remember, weight loss is a complex process, and everyone is different.
 It's always a good idea to seek guidance from a healthcare professional or registered dietitian for personalised support on your weight loss journey.